esassoc/qanat-community/README.md

 # Qanat Platform Documentation

-Welcome to the Qanat Platform!
+Welcome to the Groundwater Accounting Platform (codename Qanat)!
 This guide provides comprehensive instructions for setting up and building the project locally.
 For any questions, please contact info@groundwateraccounting.org.

 ---